epfl-si/jahia2wp/README.md

 And lastly we will extend the support to other Jahia boxes, mainly thanks to Wordpress shortcodes

-1. people
-1. faq
-1. actu
-1. memento
-1. infoscience
-1. and so on ...
+- people, faq, actu, memento, infoscience, and so on ...

 ## Install